 Program Directors, Professors, and Staff

-Dr. Eric James Sheppard is an Assofiats Professor of Engineering.
+Dr. Eric James Sheppard is a Research Associate Professor in the Department of Engineering.

 Dr. Sheppard had previously served 5 ½ years as a program officer at the National Science Foundation.
 At NSF, he spent two years in the Division of Undergraduate Education and 3 ½ years managing the Graduate Research Fellowship Program (GRFP).
 While working in GRFP, he guided the development of an online system for over 3000 fellows, replacing a 50-year old paper-based process.
 Prior to his service at NSF, he spent 4 ½ years on the faculty of the Aerospace Science Engineering Department at Tuskegee University, including one year as acting Department Head.